Makkah87/AkumaMG/ReadMe.txt

 -Zytor, for his Capcom palettes database.

--Last but certainly not least God, for giving me the skill and   understanding to code in MUGEN

 -Oh and anyone else I may have forgotten...please forgive me if I have,  i've got a REALLY bad memory, which unfortunately seems to be hereditory <:\ .